Al-Judaydah, Aleppo Governorate

 Al-Judaydah (الجديدة), formerly Yeniyapan, is a village in northern Aleppo Governorate, northwestern Syria.
 Located halfway between Azaz and al-Rai, some 45 km north of the city of Aleppo and 5 km south of the border to the Turkish province of Kilis, the village administratively belongs to Nahiya Sawran in Azaz District.
 Nearby localities include Dudiyan 3 km to the northeast and Murayghil 2 km to the south.

 Demographics

 In the 2004 census, al-Judaydah had a population of 63.
-In late 19th century, traveler Martin Hartmann noted Tal'ar as a Turkish and Arab (Bedouin) mixed village of 7 houses, then located in the Ottoman nahiyah of Azaz-i Turkman.
+The village is inhabited by Turkmen.
+In late 19th century, traveler Martin Hartmann noted al-Judaydah as a Turkish and Arab (Bedouin) mixed village of 7 houses, then located in the Ottoman nahiyah of Azaz-i Turkman.